microsoft/vscode-docs/docs/cpp/cmake-linux.md

 To scan for kits:

 1. Open the Command Palette (`kb(workbench.action.showCommands)`) and run **CMake: Select a Kit**.
-The extension will automatically scan for kits on your computer and create a list of compilers found on your system.
+The extension automatically scans for kits on your computer and creates a list of compilers found on your system.

 1. Select the compiler you want to use.
 For example, depending on the compilers you have installed, you might see something like: